satyajit-patel/searchService/README.md

 // Note :-
 // do npx sequelize init outside the src
+// after giving te db info in src/config/config.json
-// and seuelize db create command inside the src
+// use seuelize db create command inside the src to create database